rtulip/cpp-secs/README.txt

     cmake $TOP_DIR -Btmp_cmake -DCMAKE_INSTALL_PREFIX=$INSTALL_DIR
     cmake --build tmp_cmake --clean-first --target install

-If Doxygen is installed, and you'd like to browse through the documentation in Firefox use the commands:
+If you'd like to read the documentation generated with Doxygen, open $TOP_DIR/docs/html/index.html from within your favorite browser after building the documentation. eg.
-    cd $TOP_DIR
-    doxygen Doxyfile
     firefox $TOP_DIR/docs/html/index.html
-If you would rather use a browser other than Firefox, open $TOP_DIR/docs/html/index.html from within your favorite browser after building the documentation.

 To run a demonstration of the Pong game made with the ECS, use the commands:
     $INSTALL_DIR/bin/demo